 The Anthropic Repricing Problem

 Anthropic raised $30B in Series G in February 2026 at $380B post-money.
 Sacra estimates Anthropic hit $43B annualized revenue by April 2026, up from $9B at end of 2025.
-Anthropic is in early talks to raise at a pre-money valuation exceeding $900B as of May 2026.
+[Updated June 2026] The “early talks” the article noted have closed: Anthropic completed a $65B Series H at a $965B post-money valuation on May 28, then filed its own confidential S-1 on June 1.
+That $965B mark briefly made Anthropic the most valuable private AI company, above OpenAI’s $852B, and it is the subject of a separate Groundy breakdown.

 Here is the structural problem: Anthropic’s revenue figures include gross-reported cloud reseller revenue from AWS, Google Cloud, and Microsoft.
 When a customer buys Claude through AWS Marketplace, Anthropic recognizes the full contract value as revenue, then pays the cloud provider their take.
 This inflates the top line relative to a net-reporting convention.
 Direct comparisons to OpenAI’s revenue require an adjustment that neither company has publicly provided.

 Anthropic is also projecting its first operating profit of $559M in Q2 2026 on $10.9B quarterly revenue, while OpenAI remains deeply unprofitable.
-If Anthropic can demonstrate profitability before OpenAI’s S-1 goes public, the narrative writes itself: the second-largest lab is already making money while the market leader burns cash.
-Filing first gives OpenAI the chance to set the valuation benchmark before that profitability story hardens into the default comparison.
+If Anthropic can demonstrate profitability before its stock starts trading, the narrative writes itself: the second-largest lab is already making money while the market leader burns cash.
+[Updated June 2026] The original version of this article assumed OpenAI would file and list first, setting the benchmark.
+The opposite happened.
+Anthropic is now targeting an October 2026 Nasdaq debut while OpenAI slips toward 2027, so the profitability story hardens into the default comparison before OpenAI ever opens its books to the public.

 Meanwhile, Claude Code annualized revenue reached $2.5B, with business subscriptions quadrupling since the start of 2026.
 Enterprise represents over half of Claude Code revenue.
 One analysis estimated 4% of all public GitHub commits worldwide were authored by Claude Code.
 That is a specific, measurable penetration metric in a way that “900M weekly active users” is not, and public-market investors will notice the difference.